 If a restricted gift is less than $20,000, the donor should be contacted to discuss available options.
 An exception may be made for a gift under $20,000 if that gift, when combined with other donor gifts with the same donor restriction, reaches $20,000.

 Unrestricted, temporarily restricted, and permanently restricted are terms used to describe the net asset class of the fund.

-The donor is the only one who may place a restriction on a restricted fund.
-For this reason, unrestricted funds may not be moved into restricted funds.
+The donor is the only one who may place a restriction on a restricted gift.
+For this reason, unrestricted contributions may not be moved into restricted gifts.

-The net asset class of the fund (unrestricted, temporarily restricted, or permanently restricted) is generally differentiated as follows:
+The net asset class of the gift (unrestricted, temporarily restricted, or permanently restricted) is generally differentiated as follows:

-Temporarily restricted funds should always be spent before unrestricted funds.
+Temporarily restricted gifts should always be spent before unrestricted gifts.
 This gives the University the flexibility to use unrestricted dollars where they are needed most.
 It is also one of the best ways that the University may honor the donors who gave those dollars.

 Sometimes it is difficult to distinguish between a gift and a grant.
 If the resource provider is expecting a proprietary benefit of perceived equivalent value in return for the resources provided, the transaction is a grant.
 If the resource provider does not anticipate anything in return, or if the benefit provided by the institution is primarily a public benefit rather than a proprietary one, then the transaction is a gift.[ii]

 [ii] AICPA Audit and Accounting Guide, Not-for-Profit Organizations (NFP Guide)